-“Since 2013 Sno-Isle Libraries has partnered system-wide with our schools to support third graders by fostering a love of reading during a critical age,” said Joy Feldman, the Early Literacy Coordinator for Sno-Isle Libraries.
-“This is the time when students shift from learning to read and begin reading to learn.
+“Since 2013 Sno-Isle Libraries has partnered system-wide with our schools to support third graders by fostering a love of reading during a critical age,” said Joy Feldman, Sno-Isle Libraries Early Literacy Coordinator.
+“This is the time when students shift from learning to read and begin reading to learn."

 Thank you to our corporate and community partners for their generous support!